manuganji/freelancer-flask-template/README.md

 This is a flask implementation of [Freelancer](http://startbootstrap.com/template-overviews/freelancer/), a one page HTML theme for freelancers created by Start Bootstrap.

 I wanted to use it for my freelancers group and made a few mods.
-We ended up using a different approach.
+We ended up using discarding this repo and using a different approach.
 Putting it out here for someone to use.
 It takes advantage of the Jinja templates as much possible.

 How to run locally
 ---------------------------------------